LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/signature-sessions/background-processing.md

 [!include[Enable background processing API](../../../../../../includes/rest-pki/core/signature-sessions/enable-background-processing-api.md)]

 In this case, users do not wait for documents to be processed.
 However, your application must be ready to handle the case of a signature session whose documents are not yet available for download.

+> [!NOTE]
+> No changes are needed to your app if you opt for the [Webhook flow](webhook-flow.md), since your app will only be notified once the background processing is completed.

+## Aditional statuses

 In addition to the possible statuses `Completed` and `UserCancelled`, two additional statuses are possible when the user is redirected on your app: `Processing` and `ProcessingError`.

 While a session is still `Processing`, some documents will be in status `Processing` and cannot be downloaded.
 Only when the session transitions to the `Complete` status are all documents ready to be downloaded.